Will the Robinhood IPO Atract Investors?

 The big surge in orders earlier this year overwhelmed the company, due to the higher levels of capital needed to cover their exposure in the various stocks that were being traded, with over 600,000 downloads of its app in one day at the end of January.

-The popularity in so-called meme stocks like GameStop, AMC Entertainment, Clover Health has been largely driven by the Robinhood platform, as have recent moves in cryptocurrencies, while the company is also having to deal with a number of lawsuits over trading outages which occurred in March this year.
+The popularity in so-called meme stocks like GameStop, AMC Entertainment and Clover Health has been largely driven by the Robinhood platform, as have recent moves in cryptocurrencies, while the company is also having to deal with a number of lawsuits over trading outages which occurred in March this year.

 The company also needs to sort out the stability issues that have plagued it in the first half of this year.